bigdataprocessor/bigdataprocessor2/README.md

 #### Bit-depth conversion:
 [<img width="300" alt="image" src="./docs/images/4.png">](https://drive.google.com/open?id=1jRZEepD1C8rM5t2gDi7tYnFh092vUztm)
-The movie *(click below to play)* demonstrates interactive 8-bit conversion, where the user can interactively develop different mappings while browsing the entire data.
+The movie demonstrates interactive 8-bit conversion, where the user can interactively develop different mappings while browsing the entire data.
 This is done lazily, i.e. the data on disk is not altered at this stage.